Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Results of Regression and Matching Analyses

 In Figure~\ref{schooleffect-comparison-reg}, we compare the effect of being near a public school between different crime outcomes and educational level of the public school, as well as between the ``in-session" versus ``out-of-session" time periods.
 We control for the same set of neighborhood characteristics $\X_{i}$ in each of these models.
 Overall, we see positive effects (i.e. increased crime incidence) of being near to a public school regardless of crime outcome, educational level and time period, but there is still substantial variation in the value of the estimated effect across these different conditions.

 In particular, we see substantially larger estimated school effects on violent crimes within the in-session time period compared to either property crimes or drug crimes.
-Being near to any public school is associated with an expected increase of $\approx$ 29\% in violent crime in the in-session time period compared to an expected increase of $\approx$ 10\% in property crime and $\approx$ 18\% in total crime.
+Being near to any public school is associated with an expected increase of $\approx$ 29\% in violent crime in the in-session time period compared to an expected increase of $\approx$ 10\% in property crime.
+For a neighborhood with the median number of violent and property crimes (20 violent and 31 property crimes per block over 14 years in Philadelphia), those percentages correspond to an extra 5.8 violent and 3.1 property crimes (0.4 violent and 0.2 property crimes per year).

 We also see substantial differences in the estimated school effect depending on the educational level of the school.
 Across all four crime types within the ``in session" time period, we see substantially larger school effects for high schools compared to middle schools or elementary schools.
 The difference is especially large for violent crimes in the in-session time period, where being near to a high school is associated with an expected increase of $\approx$ 31\% compared to $\approx$ 20\% for being near to a middle school and $\approx$ 19\% for being near to a middle school and $\approx$ 17\% for being near to an elementary school.